seanmcquaid/WDYW-Web/README.md

 # What Don't You Want?!
-When it comes to selecting a restaurant for my girlfriend and I go to, this is the most asked question in our household!
+When it comes to selecting a restaurant for my girlfriend and I to order from, this is the most asked question in our household!
 I thought I would make a web app to solve this problem then maybe make a React Native app later on.

 ## Focuses for the Project
 - Performance